Coming to Texas

 Did you really think we’d suggest anywhere besides the Round Rock-Austin area?
 I mean, we are trying to grow our program!

 Yeah, but we’re not moving to Central Texas

 OK, we get that not everyone can move to our region.
 There are three general areas (and growing) where you’ll find established water polo clubs and high school programs in the state: North Texas (Dallas/Ft.
 Worth); Houston; and Central Texas (Austin, San Antonio).
 Other areas like the Rio Grande Valley, Laredo, Bryan/College Station, are on the water polo map to varying degrees too.
 You’ll find something in any of those three big areas.

 Did you know?

 Girls and boys high school water polo has been played in Texas continuously since 1972.
-It’s the newest sport sanctioned by the UIL and will switch from club to varsity in the fall of 2022.
+It’s the newest sport sanctioned by the UIL having conducted its first ever state-sanctioned season in the fall of 2022.
 Texas A&M regularly sent its varsity men’s water polo team to NCAA Championship Tournaments until the late 70s.
 Austin College in Sherman is home to the state’s first Varsity NCAA program since 1978.

 On second thought, we ARE coming to Central Texas

 Good choice!
 Here are a few general things you can expect if you relocate to the Austin-Round Rock area, things that may differ from what you’re accustomed to in your water polo world.

 - Of those three geographic areas, Austin is the newest to club water polo, though growing quickly.

 - There are several clubs to choose from (more on AquaTex below), all of which feature training for youth and masters athletes.
 You can find all of us on USA Water Polo’s club search page.